Jupita-io/java/README.md

 ```

-Similarly, call the dump API whenever client responds back to the same agent by specifying the message and ID of the client;
+Similarly, call the dump API whenever input responds back to the same touchpoint by specifying the message and ID of the input;

 ```
-agent.dump("hi, how are you?", "3",  Agent.CLIENT, new Agent.DumpListener() {
+touchpoint.dump("hi, how are you?", "3",  Touchpoint.INPUT, new Touchpoint.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {

-                        // Do something

                         Log.d("TEST", String.valueOf(utterance));